RustInFinance/etradeTaxReturnHelper/README.md

             `cargo install etradeTaxReturnHelper`
     3. For Linux where there is no X server or no priviligies to install system dependencies then you could try to install non-GUI version:
            `cargo install  etradeTaxReturnHelper --no-default-features`
+2. Does it work for other financial institutions apart from etrade ?
+   There is support for saving accounts statements of Revolut bank (CSV files) , as Revolut does not pay tax on customer behalf and tax from capital gain of saving account should be paid by customer.

 2. How does it work?
     Here is a [demo(PL)](https://www.youtube.com/watch?v=Juw3KJ1JdcA)